 Both ECURIE ECOSSE and BLACK BULL WHISKY are steeped in history and heritage.
 ECURIE ECOSSE won the most prestigious motor race in the world, Le Mans, in 1956 and 1957, won the C2 World Sportscar Championship in 1980s, and won the British Touring Car Championship in the 1990s.
 BLACK BULL WHISKY has been awarded ‘Best Blended Scotch Whisky in the World’ and numerous gold awards from some of the most prestigious competitions and publications in the drinks industry.

 The eagerly awaited Black Bull 40 year old special release has been launched.

 Multi-award winning Duncan Taylor Scotch Whisky has added this new, exceptionally rare whisky to its distinguished range.
-Only 1,500 bottles of the limited edition, batch 7, Black Bull 40 year old will be available globally with a retail price of £750 per bottle.
+Only 1,500 bottles of the limited edition, batch 7.

 Loyal followers of Black Bull are expecting a whisky which packs a punch following the last batch that was produced in 2011.
 Whisky experts and enthusiasts poured huge praise on the last production of this blend, which received 94% rating in blind taste tests by industry leaders.

 The character of this latest batch has been captured in abundance, blending high quality single malts including Aberlour 1975, Macallan 1969 and Glenlivet 1968.
 With an ABV of 47.6% this is no ordinary Scotch Whisky.
 With a ratio of 86% malt to 14% grain it charts the journey of many a fine whisky from as far back as 1966.